shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 Non-trainable parameters: 0

 ### Compiling the Model
 I used the adam optimizer.
+I used the default adam optimizer and so did not change the learning rate.

 I used binary crossentropy as the loss function.

-I used dice coefficient loss as a metric.
+I used accuracy as a metric.

 ### Training the Model
-I used 50 epochs.
+I trained the model over 100 epochs.

 I used a training and validating batch size of 32.